gupta-himanshu/scala-for-beginners/Important-Points2.md

 23. We can add the private keyword to a val or var field.
 This keyword prevents getter and setter methods from being generated, so the field can only be accessed from within members of the class.

+24. Case class constructor parameters are val by default.